yipmunallen/second-milestone-project/README.md

 #### Additional Functionality

-  - __Allowing single answer__-  This has been tested to ensure that once an answer is clicked, all other answer buttons
+  - __Allowing single answer__-  This has been tested to ensure that once an answer is clicked, all other answer buttons are disabled

   - __Next Question Button__- This has been tested to ensure that it will appear whenever a selection is made, or when the timer runs out